 The Company's objective is to become the growth-oriented oxide gold producer of choice in the Great Basin in the United States.
 Liberty Gold's technical and management teams are currently focused on advancing the Company's flagship property, the Black Pine property in Idaho.
-The Company continues to maintain the Goldstrike project in Utah.
+The Company continues to maintain the Goldstrike project in Utah and has announced a spin out of the Goldstrike project.

-&lt;sup>1 At December 31, 2024, the value of C\$1.00 was approximately \$0.695; the daily average rate from Bank of Canada.
+1 At March 31, 2025, the value of C\$1.00 was approximately \$0.70; the daily average rate from Bank of Canada.

-FOURTH QUARTER OF 2024 AND RECENT HIGHLIGHTS
+FIRST QUARTER OF 2025 AND RECENT HIGHLIGHTS